 Walt Disney World gave one of its original rides a final kiss goodnight as Snow White’s Scary Adventures permanently closed at the Magic Kingdom last night.
-The attraction has existed at the theme park since opening day, October 1, 1971 and though it received a few changes over the years, it has remained a Fantasyland staple for the millions who have visited it in more than three decades.
+The attraction has existed at the theme park since opening day, October 1, 1971.
+Though it received a few changes over the years, it has remained a Fantasyland staple for the millions who have visited it in more than three decades.

 Snow White’s Scary Adventures has closed to make way for Princess Fairytale Hall, a future Disney Princess meet-and-greet location that will open in late 2013 as part of the New Fantasyland expansion.
 Though this particular attraction is now gone forever from Orlando, it still exists at Disneyland in California, predating Florida’s version by more than 15 years.
 And Snow White won’t be gone from the Magic Kingdom for long, as the Seven Dwarfs Mine Train roller coaster / dark ride is currently under construction, set to cap off the expansion in 2014.